katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 </details>
 &nbsp;

-- To get the content of PDF file as plain text, use the following keywords:
+- To get the content of the PDF file as plain text, use the following keywords:

 <details><summary> The getTextFromPage keyword </summary>